The Row (fashion label): Marketing

-The Row is currently available in 164 stores in 37 countries.

-In 2014, The Row opened its first store in Los Angeles.
-The Los Angeles location won an American Architecture Award from The Chicago Athenaeum in 2016.
-The brand's second flagship store opened in New York in May 2016 with the brand's Pre-Fall 2016 collection.
-A London store opened in 2019.

 Collaborations

-In 2011, The Row collaborated with TOMS Shoes for a limited-edition collection for the latter brand's one-for-one model.
-Afterward, the Olsens accompanied TOMS on a shoe drop in Honduras.
+In 2011, The Row collaborated with Toms Shoes for a limited-edition collection for Tom's one-for-one model.
+Afterward, the Olsens accompanied Toms on a shoe drop in Honduras.

 In 2012, The Row teamed up with Damien Hirst to create a line of luxury backpacks.
 The collection featured The Row's signature crocodile backpack in 12 different designs by Hirst.
 A portion of the proceeds of each sale went to UNICEF.

 In 2015, The Row collaborated with Oliver Peoples on an eyewear collection, which included both optical frames and sunglasses.
 In 2018, The Row collaborated with Oliver Peoples on a second eyewear collection.
-The collection was inspired by the 1990s.
+The collection was inspired by styles popular in the 1990s.

-In February 2018, The Row collaborated with the Noguchi Museum for their Fall 2018 show at New York Fashion Week.
-The Olsens filled their showroom with sculptures by the artist, and their models walked among them.
+In February 2018, The Row collaborated with the Noguchi Museum for their fall 2018 show at New York Fashion Week.
+The Olsens filled their showroom with sculptures by Isamu Noguchi, and their models walked among them.
 In September 2018, The Row again collaborated with the Noguchi Museum for an installation at the Dover Street Market in New York.
-The installation included a selection of looks from the brand's Fall 2018 collection, two sculptures by Isamu Noguchi, and three Akari light sculpture panels.
+The installation included a selection of looks from the brand's fall 2018 collection, two sculptures by Noguchi, and three Akari light sculpture panels.